syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 ### Dependencies

 The above mentioned dependencies can be satisfied by compiling every-each libs and tools manually, but it might be preferred to do it the easy way.
-Homebrew and MacPorts are package managers for macOS which has great community and support.
+Homebrew and MacPorts are package managers for macOS which have great communities and support.
 You can also use them to install the dependencies you need.

 #### Using HomeBrew